uniformdev/sitecore-jss-nextjs-starterkit/readme.md

       <add name="Uniform.LicenseKey" connectionString="LICENSE-KEY-GOES-HERE" />
       ```

-1. `Optional` alternative place for Uniform connection strings.
+      Optionally, consider an alternative place for Uniform connection strings.
 Since these connection strings may not change frequently in development environment, consider adding these connection strings globally to IIS Manager (stored in `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\config\web.config`):

       1. Open IIS Manager
       1. Select your computer name in the tree on the left